 CAN CATS BECOME OBESE OR DEVELOP DIABETES FROM BANANAS?

-Absolutely!
-This is another reason why you’d want to make sure not to overfeed bananas or feed bananas too regularly.
+This is the main reason why you want to make sure you do not overfeed your cat bananas or feed them bananas too regularly.

-I would also recommend avoiding feeding bananas to overweight cats as they are at higher risk of developing conditions such as diabetes, kidney failure and other long-term conditions.
+I would also strongly recommend to not feed bananas to an overweight cat as they are at higher risk of developing conditions such as diabetes, kidney failure and other long-term conditions.

 CAN CATS BE ALLERGIC TO BANANAS?